Daniel Miller (music producer): Duet Emmo

 Duet Emmo was a one-off collaboration between Daniel Miller, Graham Lewis and Bruce Gilbert spawning an album and single, both titled 'Or So it Seems' in 1983.
 Lewis and Gilbert were both members of Wire until 1979 when the band split up.
 All three had been friends for a long time.
 They had all been using Blackwing Studios, and had shared the same engineer, Eric Radcliffe.
 An initial project had been suggested in 1980 but the success of Depeche Mode and Yazoo had kept Miller busy until the end of 1982.
 Lewis and Gilbert had both been releasing their own material under the name Dome.
 Duet Emmo was an anagram of Mute and Dome.

 Sunroof

 With fellow Depeche Mode music producer Gareth Jones, Daniel Miller has released a few remixes under the name Sunroof.
 Starting with a remix of "Oh Yeah" for the 1997 Can remix album Sacrilege, there has also surfaced remixes for Neu!, Kreidler, Pizzicato Five, Goldfrapp, Faust, MGMT, Charles Wilp, Ellis Island Sound, Future Bible Heroes and To Rococo Rot.

 The Sunroof debut album, Electronic Music Improvisations Vol. 1, was released in May 2021.
+Vol. 2 followed in 2023, and Vol. 3 in 2024.